discretize/discretize-guides/builds/guardian/hybrid-firebrand/index.md

 <Tab title="99CM">
 <Divider text="Nightmare"/>
 - Please check the [CC distribution](/guides/cc-distribution) to contribute your share of the necessary CC!
-- Please also read through the [nightmare fractal page](/fractals/nightmare) for general encounter information!
+- Please also read through the [Nightmare fractal page](/fractals/nightmare) for general encounter information!
 <Tabs>
 <Tab title="Mama">
 ### **Note**